impresspages-plugins/TranslationsExample/readme.md

 ## Usage

 1. Navigate your browser to http://www.example.com/?sa=TranslationsExample.justTextPage
 2. Browser displays text `Translated simple string`.
-This means that the text `Simple string` from site controller is overridden by the text provided in translations/TranslationsExample-en.json file.
+This means that the text `Simple string` from site controller code is overridden by the text provided in translations/TranslationsExample-en.json file.